Trequetrum/blog-onesmallstep/content/derive_y_comb.md

     return wrapper_with_f_applied
 ```

-This is our first function that both takes a function as input and returns a function as output.
-Which is why it's written out long-hand here.
 You can write this a bit more concisely using Python's lambda expressions:

 ```Python
 mock = lambda f: lambda *a, **kw: f(f, *a, **kw)